The Three S’s

 Cloud Servers are a more recent option, and one which comes with several advantages.
 Though you are still sharing resources with other companies, those resources are now part of a much larger and more stable network.
 Through cloud hosting services you can reserve your own dedicated slice of the server pie, and scale it according to need when experiencing boons or lulls in traffic.
 This can keep your site running efficiently while affording you some extra adaptability.

 Now that you know what kind of hosting services are available, you need to identify which option is best for you.
 Will the cheapest bidder be sufficient, or do you need more stable resources?
-Consider using a tool like PageSpeed Insights to test your website’s page load speed and determine what you can improve.
+Consider using a tool like PageSpeed Insights to test your website’s page load speed and determine what you

 What type of server is best for you?
 We can help you figure that out, and find more ways to improve your site speed!